 How do I choose a cloud service provider?

 Once you’ve decided to make the move to cloud computing, your next step is to select a cloud service provider.
-It’s vital to assess the reliability and capability of a service provider that you plan to entrust with your organization’s applications and data.
+It’s vital to assess the reliability and capability of a service provider that you plan to entrust with your organisation’s applications and data.
 Some things to consider:

 Business health and processes